-In addition, competition for personnel with relevant expertise is significant, due to the relatively small number of available qualified individuals.
-Failure to attract, recruit and retain senior management and key employees could have a material adverse effect on the Issuer's business.
+In addition, competition for personnel with relevant expertise is significant, due to the relatively small number of available qualified individuals in Iceland.
+Failure to attract, recruit and retain senior management and key employees could have a material adverse effect on the Issuer's business and its ability to make payments in respect of the Covered Bonds.